 The Predator has enough power in the butt section to deal with just about anything you would intentionally target with it yet has plenty of reserve for that unexpected oversized catch.
-We have brought to the net some bat rays that were over 10 lbs in shallow water.
+We have brought to the net in shallow water some bat rays that were over 10 lbs.

 The Predator is constructed with corrosion resistant components but isn’t just a saltwater rod.
 It works quite well in freshwater too.
 We have used this rod on local lakes for largemouth bass, panfish, trout, and carp with the same lines we recommend for saltwater action.
 This is also a rod to consider for casting streamers and buggers for trout in lakes and rivers.
 So while this rod isn’t the perfect rod for every situation you may consider using a 5 weight, we feel that it is an excellent choice many situations you have considered and even some you have not thought of.